lowrank/latent-seminar/source/content/2023 Summer/on convergence of graph Laplacian's eigenvalues.md

 >This post is more like an exercise for personal interest.
 It does not necessarily contain anything new.

 ## 🏷️Introduction
+Let us imagine that a closed smooth manifold is constructed in minecraft 😅, we can expect some detailed information is likely to lose.
+It is natural to ask:

+> How much geometric information is still kept?

 Let $\Gamma\subset \mathbb{R}^3$ be a smooth, closed, oriented surface.
 And $\Delta_{\Gamma}$ is the Laplace-Beltrami operator on $\Gamma$ and $\nabla_{\Gamma}$ be the gradient operator.
 We denote $\{\phi_k\}_{k\ge 0}$ as the eigenfunctions of $-\Delta_{\Gamma}$ with corresponding eigenvalues $\{\lambda_k\}_{k\ge 0}$.
 The first trivial eigenvalue $\lambda_0 = 0$.